What Is Fluoride?

 - Increased tumor and cancer rate

-FACT #6: Fluoride exposure is essential for infants and children, according to the American Academy of Pediatrics (AAP).
+FACT #6 Fluoride exposure is essential for infants and children, according to the American Academy of Pediatrics (AAP).
+In addition, it may be incredibly secure and efficient when used to prevent and manage cavities.
+Just be mindful of excessive exposure, which might result in tooth fluorosis.